rchain-community/sm19a/README.md

  - Upcoming sessions: **Sat May 11 9am CST**, **Tue May 14 3:30pm PST with LGM**
    - See the [RChain Community Calendar][cal] for your timezone.
-   - If you don't plan to attend, consider **giving your proxy** to someone who does.
+   - If you don't plan to attend, consider **giving your proxy** to someone who does:
+     Write "I give my proxy to @dckc for all sm19a issues" or the like in a member channel such as [#governance][gov].
  - See [issue #2 on executive powers](/rchain-community/sm19a/issues/2) and the other [polling issues](https://github.com/rchain-community/sm19a/labels/polling) and give your reactions in discord.
  - See [help wanted](https://github.com/rchain-community/sm19a/labels/help%20wanted) and offer to participate!